 - Half wage

-ARTICLE 40. - The employee who can not work or who is not engaged in work due to the reasons set forth in subsections III of Articles 24 and 25 shall be paid, up to one week, half his wages for each day.
+ARTICLE 40 - The employee who cannot work or is not engaged in work due to the reasons set forth in subsections III of Articles 24 and 25 shall be paid, up to one week, half their wages for each day.

 - Overtime wage

-ARTICLE 41. - Overtime work may be performed for purposes such as the country’s interest, the nature of the operation or the need to increase output.
+ARTICLE 41 - Overtime work may be performed for purposes such as the country's interest, the nature of the operation, or the need to increase output.
 Overtime work is work which, under conditions specified in this Act, exceeds forty-five hours a week.
-In cases where the principle of balancing is applied in accordance with Article 63, work which exceeds a total of forty-five hours a week shall not be deemed overtime work, provided the average working time of the employee does not exceed the normal weekly working time.
+In cases where the principle of balancing is applied under Article 63, work that exceeds a total of forty-five hours a week shall not be deemed overtime work, provided the average working time of the employee does not exceed the normal weekly working time.

 Wages for each hour of overtime shall be remunerated at one and a half times the normal hourly rate.

-In cases where the weekly working time has been set by contract at less than forty-five hours, work that exceeds the average weekly working time done in conduction with the principles stated above and which may last only up to forty-five hours weekly is deemed to be work at extra hours.
-In work at extra hours, each extra hour shall be remunerated at one and a quarter times the normal hourly rate.
+In cases where the weekly working time has been set by contract at less than forty-five hours, work that exceeds the average weekly working time done in conduction with the principles stated above and which may last only up to forty-five hours weekly is deemed work at extra hours.
+Each extra hour shall be remunerated at one and a quarter times the normal hourly rate in work at extra hours.

-If the employee who has worked overtime or at extra hours so wishes, rather than receiving overtime pay he may use, as free time, one-hour and thirty minutes for each hour worked overtime and one hour and fifteen minutes for each extra hour worked.
+If the employee who has worked overtime or at extra hours so wishes, rather than receiving overtime pay they may use, as free time, one hour and thirty minutes for each hour worked overtime and one hour and fifteen minutes for each extra hour worked.

-The employee shall use the free time to which he is entitled within six months, within his working time and without any deduction in his wages.
+The employee shall use the free time to which they are entitled within six months, within their working time, and without any deduction in their wages.

 No overtime work shall be done in work of short or limited duration due to health reasons mentioned in the last subsection of Article 63 as well as in night work stated in Article 69.